open/close all folders

-- Came Back Wrong: In Spirit Bound, after his recovery from being a Strigoi, he is convinced this is the case.
-Feeling unable to feel proper emotions.
-He was wrong.
+- Came Back Wrong: In Spirit Bound, after his recovery from being a Strigoi, he is convinced this is the case, as he feels unable to feel proper emotions.
+He is wrong.

-- Cannot Spit It Out: His feelings for Rose are intense and genuine, but boy does he take his time to admit to it.
+- Cannot Spit It Out: His feelings for Rose are intense and genuine, but boy does he take his time to admit to them.